stefangabos/Zebra_Pagination/README.md

 // records per page
 $pagination->records_per_page($records_per_page);

-// here's the magick: we need to display *only* the records for the current page
+// here's the magic: we need to display *only* the records for the current page
 $countries = array_slice(
     $countries,
     (($pagination->get_page() - 1) * $records_per_page),